-beyondblue has released a free, interactive, online program that has been proven to help prevent and treat anxiety in children and teenagers.
+Beyondblue has released a free online program, proven to help prevent and treat youth anxiety.

 For children and teenagers who can’t stop or control their worrying – who constantly feel agitated, tense, restless or on edge – the world can seem like a lonely, scary and hopeless place.
 But effective treatment and support can help young people learn to manage and find relief from these distressing thoughts and feelings, and now, a new treatment option is available online that may make getting help easier.

 BRAVE is a free, evidence-based, online program for the prevention and treatment of childhood and adolescent anxiety.
 Developed for children and teenagers aged eight to 17, it allows young people and their parents to seek support for anxiety in the comfort of their own homes.